Role of School Governor

-My eldest son is progressing through the classes at Mill Lane School, having started in Windmill Nursery, to currently coming to the end of Year 2.
+My eldest son is progressing through the classes at Mill Lane School, having started in Windmill Nursery.
 I have been so impressed with all the teachers and support staff who ensure that there is a safe, nurturing and fun environment for the children to learn, grow and develop in, that I wanted to put something back into the school and hope to be a strong support and asset to the entire team.
 I hope that my vast experience within the Construction Industry, particularly purchasing within the Public sector will prove useful with planned developments that may occur in the future.

 Ms Lara Chaplin

 I feel very privileged in being given the opportunity to become a Governor at Mill Lane Community Primary School.
 I currently have 2 children at the school, one coming to the end of their journey and the other just beginning.
 Both of my children started in the warm, safe environment of the Windmill Nursery, (making the sometimes daunting transition to Reception seamless).
 Mill Lane Community Primary School is a bright, fun environment, providing excellent education to each and every one of the children; resulting in confident and well rounded children, ready for the next stage of their educational experience.
 I am passionate about the education, health and well-being of all children and along with a steady legal background I hope to provide strong support to the school in these areas.